2000s: Sports

 Michael Schumacher dominated the majority of the decade winning five consecutive Formula One world championships.

 Towards the middle of the decade, Michelle Kwan became the most decorated figure skater in U.S. history.

 Michael Schumacher, the most titled F1 driver, won five F1 World Championships during the decade and finally retired in 2006, yet eventually confirming his come-back to F1 for 2010.
 Lance Armstrong won all the Tour de France between 1999 and 2005, also an all-time record, but was later stripped of all his titles when evidence emerged of his use of performance-enhancing drugs.
 Swiss tennis player Roger Federer won 16 Grand Slam titles to become the most titled player.

-The decade saw the continued rise of several of the most notable and popular quarterbacks in NFL history, including Peyton Manning, Tom Brady, Brett Favre, Drew Brees, Ben Roethlisberger, Donovan McNabb, Kurt Warner, Eli Manning, Steve McNair, Tony Romo and others.